-1 under the jurisdiction of the superintendent of the school district

-- 2 or principal or occurring within any other school district.
-A pupil - 3 may be suspended or expelled for acts that are enumerated in this - 4 section and related to a school activity or school attendance that - 5 occur at any time, including, but not limited to, any of the 6 following: - 7 (A) - 8 (1) While on school grounds. - 9 (B) - 10 (2) While going to or coming from school. - 11 (C) - 12 (3) During the lunch period whether on or off the campus. - 13 (D

-- (4) During, or while going to or coming from, a school-sponsored activity. - (2) For purposes of this subdivision, conduct that constitutes bullying by means of an electronic act under subdivision (r) may be found to be "related to a school activity or school attendance" even if the conduct originated from an off-campus location. - (t) A pupil who aids or abets, as defined in Section 31 of the Penal Code, the infliction or attempted infliction of physical injury to another person may be subject to suspension, but not expulsion, pursuant to this section, except that a pupil who has been adjudged by a juvenile court to have committed, as an aider and abettor, a crime of physical violence in which the victim suffered great bodily injury or serious bodily injury shall be subject to discipline pursuant to subdivision (a). - (u) As used in this section, "school property" includes, but is not limited to, electronic files and databases. - (v) For a pupil subject to discipline under this section, a superintendent of the school district or principal may use his or her discretion to provide alternatives to suspension or expulsion that are age appropriate and designed to address and correct the pupil's specific misbehavior as specified in Section 48900.5. - (w) It is the intent of the Legislature that alternatives to suspension or expulsion be imposed against a pupil who is truant, tardy, or otherwise absent from school activities. - 38 SEC.
-2. Section 48900.4 of the Education Code is amended to read:
+- (3) "Reasonable pupil" means a pupil, including, but not limited to, an exceptional needs pupil, who exercises average care, skill, and judgment in conduct for a person of his or her age, or for a person of his or her age with his or her exceptional needs. - (s) A pupil shall not be suspended or expelled for any of the acts enumerated in this section unless the act is related to a school activity or school attendance occurring within a school under the jurisdiction of the superintendent of the school district or principal or occurring within any other school district.
+A pupil may be suspended or expelled for acts that are enumerated in this section and related to a school activity or school attendance that occur at any time, including, but not limited to, any of the following: - (1) While on school grounds. - (2) While going to or coming from school. - (3) During the lunch period whether on or off the campus. - (4) During, or while going to or coming from, a school-sponsored activity. - (t) A pupil who aids or abets, as defined in Section 31 of the Penal Code, the infliction or attempted infliction of physical injury to another person may be subject to suspension, but not expulsion, pursuant to this section, except that a pupil who has been adjudged by a juvenile court to have committed, as an aider and abettor, a crime of physical violence in which the victim suffered great bodily injury or serious bodily injury shall be subject to discipline pursuant to subdivision (a). - (u) As used in this section, "school property" includes, but is not limited to, electronic files and databases. - (v) For a pupil subject to discipline under this section, a superintendent of the school district or principal may use his or her discretion to provide alternatives to suspension or expulsion that are age appropriate and designed to address and correct the pupil's specific misbehavior as specified in Section 48900.5. - (w) It is the intent of the Legislature that alternatives to suspension or expulsion be imposed against a pupil who is truant, tardy, or otherwise absent from school activities.

--7 - AB 256
+7 AB 420